What the Convention says

 Challenges that remain

-- It will take some States Parties several more years to fulfil their mine clearance obligations: 19 States Parties have been granted extensions of their deadlines for clearing mined areas.
+- It will take some States Parties several more years to fulfil their mine clearance obligations: 27 of the 32 States Parties that are still in the progress of fulfilling their obligations have been granted extended deadlines for clearing mined areas.

 - Fulfilling obligations will require effective use of the full range of methods to release suspected mined areas, including non-technical survey, technical survey and manual/mechanical clearance.